ferdinandfrank/vue-forms/docs/index.md

 **Shared Properties that all of these components inherit:**

-- **action**: The url where to submit the form.
+- **action:** The url where to submit the form.
     - type: String
     - required: true

-- **method**: The method to use for the submit.
+- **method:** The method to use for the submit.
     - type: String
     - required: true

-- **data**: The predefined data to submit with the form.
+- **data:** The predefined data to submit with the form.
     - type: Object
     - default: {}

-- **confirm**: An object to define the messages to show to the user within a confirm alert, before the form will be submitted.
+- **confirm:** An object to define the messages to show to the user within a confirm alert, before the form will be submitted.
                 If not defined, no confirm message will be shown.
     - type: Object
     - default: null

     The object can contain the following key-value-pairs to modify the confirm alert:
-    - **title**: _[The title of the confirm message]_
+    - **title:** _[The title of the confirm message]_
-    - **message**: _[The body message of the confirm message]_
+    - **message:** _[The body message of the confirm message]_
-    - **accept**: _[The button text to show on the 'accept' button]_
+    - **accept:** _[The button text to show on the 'accept' button]_
-    - **cancel**: _[The button text to show on the 'cancel' button]_
+    - **cancel:** _[The button text to show on the 'cancel' button]_
-    - **type**: _[The alert type of the confirm dialog]_
+    - **type:** _[The alert type of the confirm dialog]_
         -  'info'
         - 'success'
         - 'error'
         - 'warning' [DEFAULT]

-- **alertError**: States if an error alert message shall be shown, if an error occurred.
+- **alertError:** States if an error alert message shall be shown, if an error occurred.
     - type: Boolean
     - default: true

-- **alertDuration**: The duration of the alert that will be shown after the form has been submitted.
+- **alertDuration:** The duration of the alert that will be shown after the form has been submitted.
 Will only be used if the duration is not defined by the server response.
     - type: Number
     - default: 3000

-- **eventName**: The base name of the events that get triggered by the form during a submit.
+- **eventName:** The base name of the events that get triggered by the form during a submit.
     - type: String
     - default: 'ajaxForm'

-- **appendResponse**: The selector of the wrapper, where to append the response's data to.
+- **appendResponse:** The selector of the wrapper, where to append the response's data to.
     - type: String
     - default: null

-- **prependResponse**: The selector of the wrapper, where to prepend the response's data to.
+- **prependResponse:** The selector of the wrapper, where to prepend the response's data to.
     - type: String
     - default: null

-- **replaceResponse**: The selector of the element, to replace with the response's data.
+- **replaceResponse:** The selector of the element, to replace with the response's data.
     - type: String
     - default: null

-- **remove**: The selector of the element to remove after the form was submitted and a successful response from the server was received.
+- **remove:** The selector of the element to remove after the form was submitted and a successful response from the server was received.
     - type: String

-- **ajax**: States if the form shall be submitted with ajax.
+- **ajax:** States if the form shall be submitted with ajax.
 Even though this is the purpose of this package, it is sometimes useful to use the functionality of this package without submitting the form via ajax.
     - type: Boolean
     - default: true